omaraflak/omaraflak.github.io/markdown/entropy.md

 p(E_1 \cap E_2) = p(E_1) * p(E_2) \implies I(p(E_1 \cap E_2)) = I(p(E_1)) + I(p(E_2))
 ```

-If we need this mapping function to be continuous, which seems like a natural choice given that probabilities are continues and that information should not *jump* suddently, then there's only one family of functions that respects those properties: ***logarithms**.
+If we need this mapping function to be continuous, which we do since probabilities themselves are continuous and that information should not *jump* suddenly, then there's only one family of functions that meets those requirements: ***logarithms***.

 More precisely, the negative logarithms: